 Go to Lake Miloch located in the first Wild Area.
 Travel north until you reach the bridge used to cross to the next area.
 After crossing the bridge, turn left and head towards the wall where you’ll find a Fire Stone located on the ground.

 First, travel to Turffield; next, make your way up the hill on the right leading out of town.
-On your way, you’ll notice a female NPC is standing next to a short path.
-Follow this path and you’ll find a Leaf Stone located on the ground.
+On your way, you’ll notice a female NPC standing next to a short path.
+Follow this path, and you’ll find a Leaf Stone located on the ground.